IBM/csm-dach-cloud-native-labs/day-1/containers.md

 ### MariaDB

-_MariaDB is a open-source database server based on MySQL_
+_MariaDB is an open-source database server based on MySQL_

 We want to create a new container from a MariaDB image:
 ```